Equipping Next Gen Ag Leaders

 Omar de Kok-Mercado is a soil scientist and fervent advocate for thriving ecosystems and flourishing communities.
 With a Master’s degree in Soil Microbiology and Biochemistry and a Bachelor’s in Agroecology from Iowa State University, Omar has devoted his career to weaving perennial ecosystems into the fabric of agriculture.
 Currently the Midwest Regional Manager at Mad Agriculture and formerly an Agroforestry Technical Service Provider with Savanna Institute, Project Coordinator and Creative Director for STRIPS and C-CHANGE at ISU, Soil Conservationist for USDA-NRCS, and Research Technician for the USDA Forest Service and the National Lab for Agriculture and the Environment, Omar attributes his accomplishments in various high-impact projects to the inspirational colleagues and mentors he has collaborated with.

 Jose FrancoDr.
-Franco is an agroecologist with the USDA-ARS Dairy Forage Research Center (DFRC) in Madison, WI.
-His research focus is at the intersection of cover crop systems and precision agriculture.
-He explores methods to increase cover crop performance and inclusion in dairy forage rotations.
-An essential part of this work is evaluating value-added benefits of cover crops in addition to the potential suite of ecosystem services they provide.
-Additionally, Dr. Franco’s research strives to create multifunctional agricultural landscapes through the use of cover crops and alternative forages, and utilizes a systems framework to evaluate the combination of precision and conservation management practices and their impact on long-term dairy system sustainability.
+Franco is Director of Research and cropping systems scientist at the Savanna Institute and is based in Madison, WI.
+His research focus is at the intersection of integrated cropping systems and precision agriculture.
+An essential part of this work is evaluating value-added benefits of cover crops and perennial dual-use forages/crops in addition to the potential suite of ecosystem services they provide.
+Additionally, Dr. Franco’s research strives to create multifunctional agricultural landscapes through his research and through the important research conducted by the research team at SI.
 Outside of work, Dr. Franco enjoys exploring new areas, especially the countryside.
 He’s particularly fond of foreign crime dramas (British especially), biking and kayaking, chocolate and exploring new flavors, and visiting antique shops for unusual and rustic gems!

-Dr. Franco’s areas of expertise include Midwest agriculture, equity and justice, research, teaching, writing and publishing, agroforestry, cover crops, small grains or annual rotations, perennial forage, soil health, environmental benefits of cropping systems, and cross-sector collaboration.
+Dr. Franco’s areas of expertise include Midwest agriculture, equity and access, research, teaching, writing and publishing, agroforestry, cover crops, small grains or annual rotations, perennial grains and forages, dual-use crops, soil health, environmental benefits of cropping systems, and cross-sector collaboration.
 Through the mentorship program, he is hoping to share his own experiences with students considering graduate school or careers in agricultural-related fields.
 He notes, “I believe I can provide a unique perspective given my diverse background, not having grown up in agriculture, and having taken a circuitous path to my career in research.
 In terms of a mentee match, my only request is that the student be curious and come with a lot of questions!”

 Serge Koenig - Sauk County Land Resources and Environment Department